aleksandramosyagina/Cocktails-website/README.md

 # What is it?

-It is a website for searching cocktails.
+It is a website for searching cocktails recipes.

 ## What can it do?